govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Genetic Screening</td>
          <td>
-           Screenings on the mother's genome to determine newborn's risk of being birthed with a congenital disorder
+           Screenings on the mother's genome to determine newborn's risk of being birthed with a congenital disorder.
          </td>
       </tr>
                   <tr>
          <td>Genetic Counseling</td>
          <td>
-           A type of counseling that focuses focuses on congenital and developmental abnormalities associated with pregnancies, for the purposes of this implementation guide
+           A type of counseling that focuses focuses on congenital and developmental abnormalities associated with pregnancies, for the purposes of this implementation guide.
+[CDC]
          </td>
       </tr>
                   <tr>